david-leverenz/day-after-tomorrow/README.md

 ## User Story
 ```
-AS A USER
+AS A USER that is planning to travel
-I WANT
+I WANT to know the weather and points of interest according to that place and day
-SO THAT
+SO THAT I can plan more effectively and efficiently
 ```

 ## Acceptance Criteria